Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding: SNE perspective of SSCL

-Now that we have established the correspondence between SNE and SimCLR, it's clear that the feature learning process of SSCL also follows the two steps of SNE. \begin{enumerate}[label=(S\arabic*), ref=S\arabic*] \item The positive pair construction specifies the similarity matrix $\bP$.
+Now that we have established the correspondence between SNE and SimCLR, it's clear that the feature learning process of SSCL also follows the two steps of SNE. \begin{itemize} \item[(S1)] The positive pair construction specifies the similarity matrix $\bP$.

-\item The training process then matches $\bQ$ to $\bP$ by minimizing some divergence between the two specified by the training objective, e.g., KL divergence in SimCLR. \end{enumerate}
+\item[(S2)] The training process then matches $\bQ$ to $\bP$ by minimizing some divergence between the two specified by the training objective, e.g., KL divergence in SimCLR. \end{itemize}

 The main difference between SNE and SSCL is the first part, where the $\bP$ in SNE is usually densely filled by $l_p$ distance, ignoring the semantic information within rich data like images and texts.
-In contrast, SSCL omits all traditional distances in $\RR^d$ and only specifies semantic similarity through data augmentation, and the resulting $\bP$ is sparsely filled only by positive pairs.
+In contrast, SSCL omits all traditional distances in $\RR^d$ and only specifies semantic similarity through data augmentations, and the resulting $\bP$ is sparsely filled only by positive pairs as in \eqref{eqn:pij}.
 For structurally rich data such as image or text, the semantic information is invariant to a wide range of transformations.
-Human's prior knowledge of such invariance guides the construction of positive pairs in SSCL, which is then learned by the feature mapping.
+Human's prior knowledge of such invariance guides the construction of positive pairs in SSCL, which is then learned by the feature mapping. \begin{remark}[SNE vs SSCL] We would like to clarify on the main difference between SNE and SSCL that we focus in this work.
+Although standard SNE \citep{Hinton06} is \textit{non-parametric} without explicit feature maps, and is optimized for the \textit{whole dataset}, these are not the defining properties of SNE.
+SNE can also utilize explicit feature maps and mini-batch training \citep{van2009learning}.
+On the other hand, SSCL can also benefit from larger/full batches \citep{chen2020simple} and can also be modified to directly optimize the features $\bz_i$'s.
+In this work, we omit these subtleties\footnote{All the contrastive losses are written in full batches for simplicity in this work as we focus on analyzing the optimal solutions of SSCL methods rather than the optimization process. } and focus on the (S1) perspective, which we view as the most significant difference between SNE and SSCL. \end{remark}